kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Binding to myosin cross-bridges

 #### Answer: E. Binding to myosin cross-bridges - *FALSE* = C. Binding to troponin - TRUE
-- Calcium is the so-called ‘trigger’ for muscle contraction.
-Calcium aids in the formation of action potential in the motor end-plate, and is later released from the terminal cisternae of the sarcoplasmic reticulum (not the sarcolemma) into the cytosol of a striated (cardiac and skeletal) muscle cells.
-Next Ca2+ binds to troponin which causes a change in the conformation of the troponin–tropomyosin complex that exposes the myosin-binding sites on the actin filament.
-The myosin heads then attach to the actin filament and muscle contraction occurs.
+- **NOTE** Calcium is the so-called 'trigger' for muscle contraction
+- Calcium aids in the formation of action potential in the motor end-plate, and is later released from the terminal cisternae of the sarcoplasmic reticulum (not the sarcolemma) into the cytosol of a striated (cardiac and skeletal) muscle cells
+- **Next Ca2+ binds to troponin**
+	- Causes a change in conformation of *troponin-tropomyosin complex*
+	- Exposing myosin-binding sites on actin filament
+- Myosin heads then attach to actin filament and muscle contraction occurs

 ### Q2.100
-The human retina has on-centre cells and off-centre cells that are distinguished by the way in which they respond to light on the centres of their respective fields.
-In response to light on the retina, the major difference between on-centre cells and off-centre cells is:
+The *human retina* has on-centre cells and off-centre cells that are distinguished by the way in which they respond to light on the centres of their respective fields.
+In response to light on the retina, the *major difference between on-centre cells and off-centre cells* is:

 	A. Bipolar cells in on centres depolarise and the bipolar cells in off centres hyperpolarise in response to light
 	B. Bipolar cells in on centres hyperpolarise and the bipolar cells in off centres depolarise in response to light